Table of Contents

 In the third and fourth years, our studies include “working through” and other technical issues encountered when conducting a psychoanalytic treatment.
 In the final year, we focus on the late middle phase and the process of termination, including the transition from middle phase to termination.

-Clinical Associates present and attend case conferences until graduation.
+Candidates present and attend case conferences until graduation.
 Case conferences follow a single psychoanalytic case over several months to give Associates a feel for the psychoanalytic process over time.
-Every Clinical Associate is expected to present cases during their training.
+Every Candidate is expected to present cases during their training.
 All case conferences are led by Senior Analysts.
 The first Case Conference particularly focuses on issues of ethics.

 The fourth year includes 11-16 weeks of electives, typically allowing exposure to concepts of interest and to instructors not already available to that group of Associates.